-You will be responsible for answering phones- possibly at all hours, assist customers, process orders or deal with returns.
+You will be responsible for answering phones- possibly at all hours, assisting customers, processing orders or dealing with returns.

 You’ll also need your own computer and may need specific software or equipment in addition to a pleasant phone voice.

-There are dozens of sites that list job openings for call-center representatives, including Upwork.com and Freelancer.com however you should also look at traditional job sites including monster.com and even linkedin.com job listings.
+There are dozens of sites that list job openings for call-center representatives, including Upwork.com and Freelancer.com however, you should also look at traditional job sites, including monster.com and even

 8) Do you know your way around a 10 keypad?
 Data Entry

-If you’re fast a data entry than you could try your hand at turning that skill into a job.
+If you’re fast a data entry, then you could try your hand at turning that skill into a job.
 There is a wide range of businesses that need workers to enter data into their systems.